Popular A Cappella Group Rockapella to Perform at Smothers Theatre

 Rockapella has traveled far in the sonic solar system since its early collegiate roots, when an enthusiastic a cappella quartet of Brown University graduates started singing doo-wop on New York City street corners in 1986.
 Over the decades Rockapella has evolved into a high-energy concert performance troupe that travels the globe, giving at least 80 concerts a year.

 Ticket prices range between $10 and $45, and are required for attendance.
-For additional information about the performance, and to purchase tickets, visit the Center for the Arts page on the Pepperdine University website.
+For additional information about the performances, and to purchase tickets, visit the Center for the Arts website.